Dyrati/Lua-Widgets/README.md

 **Info**
 - Creates a canvas that's like a mini MS Paint
-- Has four modes:
+- Has six buttons:
   - pencil mode
   - brush mode
   - line mode
   - box mode
+  - circle mode
-  - the last mode is for clearing the canvas
+  - clear the canvas

 ## Other Info
 - `Widgets` is a global variable that keeps track of all the widgets.  `Widgets:draw()` must be in your main loop.
-You can access useful info such as which widgets are currently selected or hovered over by reading the `Widgets.selected` or `Widgets.hover` attributes.
+You can access useful info such as which widgets are currently hovered over by reading the `Widgets.hover` attribute.
   - It doesn't know what you named the widgets though, so it gives each new widget an ID number as its `ID` attribute, and uses those to track them.
 - You can delete widgets programmatically by calling their `del()` method. `Example: inputfield:del()`
 - If you want to bind more than one function to a widget, you'll have to make an intermediary function that calls more functions
   - Example: `inputfield.func = function(text) exec(text); print(text); parse(text) end`
+- Widgets have a `selected` attribute, which is only active if the widget is currently selected, and is set to either `right` or `left` depending on which mouse button you clicked on it with
-- If you want a smaller file, you can delete any widgets below the big `--WIDGETS--` comment in the code without breaking anything
+- If you want a smaller file, you can delete any unused widgets below the big `--WIDGETS--` comment in the code without breaking anything